$699,482Average Value$311Average Price per Sq Ft2Homes For Sale

 Historic general store, authentic Mexican dishes

-The East Kingston Market, formally known as the Jones General Store, has been operating for over 100 years.
-Locals can shop for pre-packaged goods and deli meats, as well as hot and cold sandwiches and fresh baked goods.
+East Kingston Market, formerly known as Jones General Store, sells pre-packaged goods and deli meats, as well as hot and cold sandwiches and fresh baked goods.
 The town’s only restaurant, Jalisco Family Restaurant & Cantina, has been serving authentic Mexican dishes since 2018.
 There are also grocery stores like Hannaford less than 10 miles north in Exeter.

 New Hampshire Renaissance Fair, summertime events in Hampton Beach